Ignazio Bedini

-Ignazio Bedini, S.D.B., is a former Roman Catholic archbishop emeritus of Ispahan (Isfahan), Iran.
+Ignazio Bedini, S.D.B., is an Italian prelate of the Catholic Church who was Archbishop of Ispahan (Isfahan) in Iran from 1989 to 2015.

 Bedini was born in Sassomorello, near Modena, Italy, on 27 June 1939 and ordained as a priest of the Order of the Salesians of Saint John Bosco on 21 December 1969.
 He was appointed archbishop of Ispahan on 2 December 1989 and consecrated on 6 January 1990.
 He resided in Tehran.
-He is the head of the Catholic Bishops' Conference of Iran, though he is the only Latin Rite member of the conference, with the others being of the Armenian and Chaldean Rites.
+He was the head of the Catholic Bishops' Conference of Iran, though he was the only Latin Rite member of the conference, with the others being of the Armenian and Chaldean Rites.

-Archbishop Bedini, retirement was announced by the Holy See effective 20 January 2015.
+Archbishop Bedini's retirement was announced by the Holy See effective 20 January 2015.